vinumeris/updatefx/README.md

 2. Your main class must implement a new `realMain(String[])` method.
 This is invoked by the bootstrap method and is the new entry point of your app: when new versions are in use, this is the earliest point at which they get control.
 All this should do is call launch as normal for a JavaFX app.
+3. In order to work around a bug in JavaFX 8u25 and below, you must include the following code as the first line of your `realMain` method:

+   `Thread.currentThread().setContextClassLoader(ExampleApp.class.getClassLoader());`

+   where obviously ExampleApp is replaced with the name of your main app class.

 At this point, you should be able to drop a new version of your app into your apps data directory called "2.jar" and running the original app should actually invoke the new version.